wildfly/quickstart/helloworld-mutual-ssl-secured/README.md

 ### Restore the Server Configuration Manually

-1. If it is running, stop the WildFly server.
+1. If it is running, stop the ${product.name} server.
-2. Replace the `WILDFLY_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file.
+2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.

 ## Remove the keystores and certificates created for this quickstart

-1. Open a command line and navigate to the WildFly server `configuration` directory:
+1. Open a command line and navigate to the ${product.name} server `configuration` directory:

         For Linux:   standalone/configuration
         For Windows: standalone\configuration